emnify/product-docs/CONTRIBUTING.md

 #### Conversation

-- PR description
+- Pull request description
 - Activity log, including each new commit
-- Communication, i.e., conversations between the reviewer(s) and the PR assignee(s)
+- Communication (that is, conversations between the reviewers and the assignees)

 ![](https://user-images.githubusercontent.com/49970529/225022154-c23a30ec-a5d4-46c4-be0d-0495a314521a.png)